sarahblay/rc-docs/docs/usingthercspaces/zoomforworkshops.md

 # Recording your sessions / Privacy issues
   * Please do not record your sessions due to privacy concerns.
   * If your team (including your Team Lead) decides you should record a session, the co-host must announce at the beginning of the session that it is being recorded.
   * Also, a note needs to be added in the meeting reminder to let participants know it will be recorded with the suggestion that participants only login with their first names.
-In the middle of a workshop, change your display name by clicking your name in the Participants list.
+In the middle of a workshop, change your display name by clicking your name in the Participants list and selecting Rename.
   ![](../../assets/images/rightclickparticipantname.png)